drobb2020/django-dental-website/README.md

 ### Prerequisites

 Your system needs [python](https://python.org) installed, version 3.6 and above.
-This code was built using 3.11.1.
-Create a virtual environment with the following command:
+This code was built using 3.11.1, create a virtual environment with the following command:

 - python virtual environment